Size and Weight:

 Jurassic Park aside, much of what makes Velociraptor so popular is the romantic story behind its discovery.
 The bones of this dinosaur were discovered in the remote Gobi Desert (on the outskirts of Mongolia) in 1922, in an adventure-filled expedition sponsored by the American Museum of Natural History in New York.
 Museum president Henry F. Osborn gave this raptor its name, Greek for "swift thief;" as a historical curiosity, he came within a Jurassic inch of choosing "Ovoraptor" (a couple of years later, he did bestow the similarly spelled Oviraptor on yet another feathered Mongolian dinosaur).

 Velociraptor is one of the few theropods whose prey has been conclusively identified: paleontologists have found the fossilized remains of a Velociraptor locked in combat with a comparably sized Protoceratops, a pig-sized ceratopsian of late Cretaceous central Asia.
 (It seems that these two dinosaurs were fighting to the death when they were both buried by a sudden sandstorm.)
-See this article for an analysis of who would win an encounter between Protoceratops and Velociraptor.
+See Protoceratops vs. Velociraptor - Who Wins? for an analysis of this battle.

 Today, the main controversy about Velociraptor concerns what, exactly, this raptor looked like.
 This small theropod used to be depicted with boring, green reptilian skin, but lately the fashion has been to portray it with a coat of primitive, downy, brightly colored feathers, which has given artists plenty of leeway in their various depictions.
 Unfortunately, pending a spectacularly well-preserved fossil find, artists' conceptions will have to remain just that--conceptions.